StreamState/terraform-k8s-configuration/README.md

 Make sure to delete any Compute Engine storage!!

-# TODO

-Figure out how to correctly/consistently tag docker containers used in the deployment yaml

 # deploy workflow

 First, an admin needs to create a new application with client id and secret in your oauth provider (eg Okta).
 Then, use the client id and secret to make a post request to get a token.